JustinFay01/atmos/docs/roadmap.md

 # 🚗 Atmos Roadmap

-### Questions to Answer First

-1.  **Configuration Management:**
-    *   How will the backend know whether to use `Rs485SensorClient` or `MockSensorClient`?
-(Likely `appsettings.json` or environment variables, which is good for Docker).
-    *   How will the serial port name/settings be configured?
-    *   How will the `IAggregator` hydration window (1 min to 1 day) be configured?
-    *   This isn't a new API endpoint, but something the backend needs to read at startup.
-Your `Orchestrator` startup mentions "based on a configuration setting."

 ### Phase 1: Core Backend POC & Data Flow

 **Goal:** Establish the fundamental data pipeline: mock sensor -> processing -> storage -> real-time push.
 Verify backend logic independently.